guberti/clt13/readme.md

 CLT13
 =====

-Implementation of the CLT13 multilinear map.
+Implementation of the CLT13 multilinear map specialized for obfuscation purposes.

-Adapted from the implementation in Alex Malozemoff's [obfuscation project](https://github.com/amaloz/obfuscation).